 Many of the practices we rely on now, exist to reduce risk, not maximise speed: pairing, design review, parallelising work, challenging assumptions.
 Agentic AI fits into this perfectly.

-This is why the mockery around “AI-assisted juniors” misses the point.
+This is why the joking around “AI-assisted juniors” misses the point.
 When code is cheap, unclear intent is expensive, and you feel it faster.
 The answer isn’t to reject the tool.
 It’s to double down on what good teams already do: strong review, explicit assumptions, and real ownership.

 Agentic AI makes it much faster to try ideas, but it does not remove the need to do the work engineers have always done: understanding requirements, thinking through design, checking assumptions, and considering system impact.